One of the most popular dogs in the USA.

 American Akitas and Akita Inus differ in their head and eye structure.
 The American Akita has a broad head and small, deep-set eyes, rather resembling a bear.
 Conversely, the Akita Inu, has a fox-like face and almond shaped eyes.

 Body shape also differs with the two breeds.
 The American Akita has a stocky, muscular body with big bones and the Akita Inu appears to have a slimmer build.
 To me, the Japanese Akita Inu looks like a larger version of the Shiba Inu, but that is just my opinion.

 Both breeds have similar temperaments, but some subtle differences are worth noting.
 Both are independent and stubborn, loyal and protective.
 Both can be aloof with strangers and does not do well with smaller pets.

 The differences lie in the degrees of the trait.
 The American Akita can get along well enough with dogs of the opposite sex, but will have trouble with dogs of the same sex.
 If properly trained, the American Akita will not be as suspicious of strangers as is the case with the Japanese Akita Inu.

 dogs are not recommended for owners with children.
 While they are known to be

 affectionate with their families, they are not suited for the chaos that comes with kids.

-The breed is dignified and careful, making them not appropriate for such a crazy household.
+The breed is dignified and careful, making them inappropriate for such a crazy household.
 On top of the personality difference, the American Akita is a large, hefty dog, making it capable of accidentally injuring any small children.